cicada-lang/mugda/README.md

 # Mugda

-An implementation of the [Mugda paper](docs/papers/termination-checking-for-a-dependently-typed-language--karl-mehltretter.pdf).
+An implementation of the [Mugda paper](docs/papers/termination-checking-for-a-dependently-typed-language--karl-mehltretter.pdf) by Karl Mehltretter.

 - Use [S-expression](https://github.com/cicada-lang/sexp) as overall syntax, to expression ideas clearly. **LONG LIVE LISP!**
 - Close to the paper, so that the code is easy to be reviewed with the paper.